danhetrick/ircpatch/README.md

 *Commands availiable via private message:*
  * `.help` - Displays help text.
  * `.version` - Displays the bot's version.
 Can be disabled via patchfile.
- * `.who CHANNEL` - Displays a list of all remote users in a given channel.
+ * `.who CHANNEL` - Displays a list of all users in a given channel.
 Can be disabled via patchfile.
  * `.links` - Displays the servers the bot is connected to.
 Can be disabled via patchfile.
  * `.login PASSWORD` - Logs in to the bot for administration.
 Only one user can be logged into the bot at a time.
  * `.logout` - Logs out of the bot.
 Restricted to administrators.